COHS Student FAQs

 Depending on whether you have high school credits, how many credits transfer, and how much time you spend in the program each week, you can earn your high school diploma in as little as five months.
 You will be given no more than 18 months to complete the program.
 On average people who stay on pace complete the program in about 12 months.

 How much does it cost?

 Career Online High School is a program offered through San José Public Library as a free service to the community and to fulfill its mission of supporting lifelong learning, community outreach, and local economic development.
-The library awards scholarships for enrollment into COHS to adults who want a second chance to earn an accredited high school diploma and a career certificate.
+The library awards free scholarships for enrollment into COHS to adults who want a second chance to earn an accredited high school diploma and a career certificate.
 Students should demonstrate their commitment to completing the program through their effort and time spent on classwork.
 Scholarships are limited.
 Successful completion of the prerequisite course does not guarantee a scholarship will be awarded.
-If you request a transcript from one or more of your high schools, there will probably be a small fee (around $15) that is your responsibility.
+If you request a transcript from one or more of your U. S. high schools, there will probably be a small fee (around $15) that is your responsibility to pay.

 What if I don't qualify for a scholarship?

 There may be other options available to you.
 Please contact firstname.lastname@example.org for more information.